 I remember wondering what to wear to the first session.
-If I needed to pack a snack and I'd be judged for doing so.
+If I needed to pack a snack and if I'd be mentally probed for doing so.
 Should I have opted for the waterproof mascara?
 (Spoiler: yes).
 I was nervous and had no idea what I was walking into, but I certainly wasn't prepared for what came next.

 The experience was hard.
 Gut-wrenching, even, but helpful.
 As people so often do, we realised that as much as we could enjoy each other and have things in common, we grew up very differently, in ways we didn’t acknowledge.
 Ultimately, we realised that we'd learned to communicate, argue and love in incongruous ways.

 Now, I’m not convinced that couples therapy spells the demise of all couples who experience a similar underlying disconnect, but it certainly felt like the beginning of ours.
 I was what our first therapist called a ‘bleeder’, meaning that I liked to talk — a lot — about things.
-I liked to get mad, lay everything out in the open.
-But when it came to conflict, my emotional dumps didn't quite gel with his bottling up.
-One of the many problems we found was that we were mislabelling issues and only seeing them for face value; how they manifested in our behaviour as opposed to their underlying causes.
+I liked to get mad, lay everything out in the open, something that helps them.
+But emotional dumping wasn't quite my partner's style.
+One of the many problems we found was that we weren't truly recognising issues, only seeing them for face value; how they manifested in our behaviour as opposed to their underlying causes.
 This is where the third party really shines, I suppose.

 It's funny how we can love people, spend years in their company gaining deep insight into the most intimate moments of their lives, but really have no idea what all of that does to another person.
 Sometimes what we find affects people, and how people see themselves when they're prodded, opened up and tipped out, can take us by surprise.

 Imbalances you may not have been aware of start to drift to the surface and resentment starts to seethe.
 We were both hurt, in our own ways for our own, equally valid reasons.
-But we took these on very differently.
-He felt guilt and distance, where I got upset and confrontational.
+But we took these on very differently, as our counsellor observed.
 Nothing was really syncing up.
 We loved each other, but the truth was that that was just about all we could agree on.
 In the humdrum of everyday life, it's easy to believe that that's enough.
 But when everything's all laid out on the table, there's nowhere to hide.

 Recently, I asked him if he had found couples therapy to be helpful.
 He said he did, but not necessarily for the reasons I'd thought.
 “For me, it was good to see exactly how I was making you feel and why.
-I never really realised how much I shied away from conflict and how much of an issue that really was.”
+I never really realised how much I shied away from conflict and how much of an issue that really was,” he tells me.